BabyPulmo/docs/submission/qa-prep.md

 # Q2 — “What’s your regulatory pathway?”

-We position Baby Pulmo as a decision-support and triage platform, not a diagnostic device.
+We intentionally position Baby Pulmo as a decision-support and triage platform, not a fully autonomous diagnostic device.

-Phase 1 starts with BMRC ethics review and a BRAC-supported pilot, with all severe cases escalated to human CHWs.
+Our regulatory path begins with BMRC ethics review and a BRAC-supported pilot in Bangladesh.
+Every severe-risk case is escalated to a real Community Health Worker, which keeps the system within a safer human-in-the-loop framework similar to the early ResApp deployment model.

+This allows us to validate the system responsibly before pursuing more formal medical-device pathways.

 ## Numbers / References